People seem genuinely surprised when I tell them I enjoy my job.

 I wonder do people using heroin eat with the spoon they heat up their drugs with or is that beneath them.
 Is that when even other addicts start to get worried about you?

-One of the dish washing guys has a t-shirt that says ‘Let’s rock’ and the misplaced apostrophe makes me want to claw my eyes out with the said spoon.
+I look at the new menus and a misplaced apostrophe makes me want to claw my eyes out with the said spoon.

-There is no person called Let who has a rock, is there?!?!?!?!
+There is no person called Panini is there??
+Panini’s!

 Despite getting wound up over so little, I’m good at letting on that I’m not bothered.
 I don’t tell that I like vacuuming for example, otherwise I’d be always doing it because others hate it.
 That was always the case in school.
 I ended up doing things others hated.

-My other favourite job is doing the water jugs, not least because I make jokes about everyone loving my jugs or only being into my jugs when they have water in them.
+My other favourite job is doing the water jugs, not least because I make jokes about everyone loving my jugs.
 It’s really not that funny but especially men seem to find it funny when a girl can joke about their tits.

 I like the order of it all: getting a bucketful of ice from a big machine and pouring a cupful to the bottom of the jug.
 The clink clank against the glass.